FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/single-hit-redirect.md

 ### NG compatibility
-For Web Components version lower than `3.15.2` field `resultArticleNumberStatus` is not available when using FACT-Finder NG.
+For Web Components versions up to `3.15.1`, the field `resultArticleNumberStatus` is not available when using FACT-Finder NG.
 Please use `articleNumberSearch` instead.
 Please keep in mind that this field stores boolean values.

   ```javascript